alchemistry/alchemlyb/docs/parsing.rst

 Standard forms of raw data
 --------------------------
 All components of **alchemlyb** are designed to work together well with minimal work on the part of the user.
 To make this possible, the library deals in a common data structure for each ``dHdl`` and ``u_nk``, and all parsers yield these quantities in these standard forms.
-The layout of these data structures allow for easy stacking of samples from different simulations while retaining information on where each sample came from using e.g. :py:func:`pandas.concat`.
+The metadata (such as energy unit and temperature) are stored in :attr:`pandas.DataFrame.attrs`.
+Care should be taken to ensure that these metadata is persevered during :ref:`metadata propagation <metadata>`.

 .. _dHdl: